Reliable Damping of Free Surface Waves in Numerical Simulations: The Scaling Law for Linear Damping

 Subsequently, based on the findings in Sect. \ref{Lf1}, the simulations are rerun with $f_{1}$ scaled with wave frequency $ \omega $ according to Eq. (\ref{omegascale}), based on reference case $ \lambda_{\mathrm{ref}} = 4\, \mathrm{m}$.
 It is apparent from Fig. \ref{FIGdampScalel2f1freesurf_scaled}, that the surface elevations are similar everywhere in the tank and that the proposed scaling law is correct.

 Table \ref{TABf1scal} compares the reflection coefficients $C_{\mathrm{R}}$ for both unscaled and correctly scaled $ f_{1}$.
 When $f_{1}$ is held constant, an up- or down-scaling of the wave with factor $100$ will lead to a significant increase in reflections.
+Therefore without adjusting $f_{1}$, it is not possible to obtain similar damping in model- and full scale.

 If instead $f_{1}$ is scaled according to Eqs. (\ref{xdscale}) and (\ref{omegascale}), $C_{\mathrm{R}}$ stays nearly the same; slight fluctuations of $C_{\mathrm{R}}$ are due to the scheme for obtaining $C_{\mathrm{R}}$.
 Therefore, the damping quality can be reliably reproduced when the scaling law is applied.

 This is even evident in the $C_{\mathrm{R}}$ values for fixed $f_{1}$: For the scaled waves considered, $ f_{1} $ is either roughly $10$ times larger ($ \lambda = 400\, \mathrm{m} $) or smaller ($ \lambda = 0.04\, \mathrm{m} $) than the optimum value; compared with the $10$ times larger or smaller than optimal $ f_{1} $ values from Fig. \ref{FIGdampl2f1meanH}, the $C_{\mathrm{R}}$ values coincide.